-2.4.1 Stationary wave and Eulerian storm track
+2.4.1 Stationary Wave and Eulerian Storm Track

-The cool-season stationary wave at each point is defined as the anomaly with respect to the zonal mean of the coolseason climatology for the 250 hPa geopotential height field: $\overline{Z}^ = \overline{Z} - [\overline{Z}]$ , where brackets indicate the zonal mean and the overbar indicates the time mean over cool-season days for all years.
-This is computed separately for each grid point.
+The cool season stationary wave at each point is defined as the anomaly with respect to the zonal mean of the cool season climatology for the 250-hPa geopotential height field: $\overline{Z}^ = \overline{Z} - [\overline{Z}]$, where brackets indicate the zonal mean and overbar indicates the time mean over cool season days for all years.
+This is computed separately for each gridpoint.

-The Eulerian storm track is presented as the standard deviation of a 24 h difference of the daily mean $Z{500}$ field during the cool season (Wallace et al., 1988; Guo et al., 2009; Booth et al., 2017b).
-Consider $Z{500}(t)$ to be the daily mean

-$Z{500}$ value for an arbitrary grid point.
+The Eulerian storm track is presented as the standard deviation of a 24-hour difference of the daily mean Z500 field during cool season (Wallace et al., 1988; Guo et al., 2009; Booth et al., 2017).
+Consider $Z{500}(t)$ to be the daily mean Z500 value for an arbitrary gridpoint.
 To obtain the storm track:

-1. The 24 h difference, $Z{500}^{\tau}$ , at each grid point is taken as
+1. The 24-hour difference, Z{500}^{τ} , at each gridpoint is taken as:

-$$Z{500}^{\tau} = Z{500}(t+1) - Z{500}(t).$$ (1)
+$$Z{500}^{\tau} = Z{500}(t+1) - Z{500}(t)$$

-2. Then the standard deviation of $Z{500}^{\tau}$ for all cool-season time steps at each grid point is taken to obtain the cool-season Eulerian storm track value at that point.
+2. Then, the standard deviation of Z{500}^{τ} for all cool season timesteps at each gridpoint is taken to obtain the cool season Eulerian storm track value at that point.

-This is computed separately for each grid point.
+This is computed separately for each gridpoint.

-2.4.2 Blocking and zonal wind climatologies
+2.4.2 Blocking and Zonal Wind Climatologies

-The spatial distributions of blocking frequency, referred to hereinafter as the blocking climatologies, are calculated by averaging the block identification flag (1 or 0 respectively) per grid point over all cool-season days.
-Thus, the blocking climatologies show the percent of cool-season time steps that a block (as defined here) is present.
-This is computed separately at each grid point.
+The spatial distributions of blocking frequency, referred to hereinafter as the blocking climatologies, are calculated by averaging the block identification flag (1 or 0 respectively) per gridpoint over all cool season days.
+Thus, the blocking climatologies show the percent of cool season timesteps a block (as defined here) is present.
+This is computed separately at each gridpoint.

-The 250 hPa zonal wind climatology, hereinafter referred to as $\overline{U{250}}$ , is presented as the time mean of the 250 hPa zonal wind over the cool-season months at each grid point.
+The 250 hPa zonal wind climatology, hereinafter referred to as $\overline{U250}$, is presented as the time mean of the 250-hPa zonal wind over the cool season months at each gridpoint.